zsuzhengdu/wildfly-py/README.md

 wildfly-py
 =========

-This package contains a Python binding for the WildFly Management API.
+This package provides Python binding for the WildFly Management API.

 Installation
 ------------